Sunday, May 30, 1982

 Monday, July 5, 1982

-We had some workers in our apartment to fix the floor last week.
-Tonight when we got home from the Laws, these same two guys tried to get into our apartment.
+We had some workers in our apartment last week to fix the floor.
+Tonight, when we got home from the Laws, these same two guys tried to get into our apartment.
 They wanted us to let them in because the police were after them.
-We don’t have a phone yet so we were unable to call the police to let them know they were right outside our door.
+We don’t have a phone yet, so we couldn’t call the police to let them know they were right outside our door.

-We looked out the window and could see helicopters flying around with searchlights on and police cars were everywhere looking for them.
+We looked out the window and saw helicopters circling with searchlights, and police cars everywhere, searching for them.
 Then we heard the police say over their loudspeaker to keep all doors and windows locked because there are some dangerous criminals on the loose.
-Finally, the police saw them outside our apartment door, and they were able to catch them.
+Finally, the police saw them outside our apartment door and caught them.
 Wow!
-And to think we had these two guys in our apartment and here they were asking us to let them in again.
+To think we had these two guys in our apartment, and here they were asking us to let them in again.
 Living in L.A. is definitely not like living in a small town.

 Wednesday, July 7, 1982

-The Laws invited us over for dinner tonight since I turn 21 today.
-Eddie had invited a few people from our ward so they could give me a surprise party.
-They had made a beautiful cake and their home was decorated with balloons.
-When I walked in everyone yelled, “Surprise!”
+The Laws invited us over for dinner tonight since I turned 21 today.
+Eddie had invited a few people from our ward to give me a surprise party.
+They had made a beautiful cake, and their home was decorated with balloons.
+When I walked in, everyone yelled, “Surprise!”
 It was so sweet of them.
-Then Eddie opened up his envelope and said that he had been waiting to tell me that he got his mission call.
-He has been called to serve in Rome Italy and is leaving September 2.
-I was very happy for him.
-It made me think I would have had my call, too, if my papers were in order.
+Then Eddie opened his envelope and said he had been waiting to tell me he had received his mission call.
+He has been called to serve in Rome, Italy, and is leaving on September 2.
+I was happy for him.
+It made me realize that I would have had my call, too, if my papers to remain in the country had been in order.

 Friday, July 9, 1982

 I have been asked out on a date by the cutest guy in our ward.
 His name is Jace.
 He took me to a dance for Mormon single adults.
 Wow, I don’t think I have ever seen so many Mormons in one spot before!
-It was not at all like the dances I had been to in Denmark, where there are a ton of girls and only a few boys.
-When I saw how many returned missionaries there were at this dance it made me realize there are plenty of them.
+It was nothing like the dances I had been to in Denmark, where there are a ton of girls and only a few boys.
+When I saw how many returned missionaries were at this dance, I realized there were plenty of guys available.
 You just have to know where to look.

 I had so much fun this evening!
 Jace said, ” I will take you to more dances if you would like.”
 I told him I would love it.